OfficeDev/office-js-docs-pr/docs/develop/overview-authn-authz.md

 You can authenticate a user in an Office Add-in with the Microsoft identity platform as you would in other web applications.
 You should use this approach as the alternate authentication system when SSO doesn't work.

 It's important to note that the Microsoft identity platform does not allow its sign in page to open in an iframe.
 When an Office Add-in is running on *Office on the web*, the task pane is an iframe.
-This means that you'll need to open the sign in page by using a dialog box opened with the Office dialog API.
+This means that you'll need to open the sign-in page by using a dialog box opened with the Office dialog API.
 This affects how you use authentication helper libraries.
 For more information, see [Authentication with the Office dialog API](auth-with-office-dialog-api.md).

 For information about implementing authentication with the Microsoft identity platform, see [Microsoft identity platform (v2.0) overview](/azure/active-directory/develop/v2-overview).
-The documentaiton contains many tutorials and guides, as well as links to relevant samples and libraries.
+The documentation contains many tutorials and guides, as well as links to relevant samples and libraries.
 As explained in [Authentication with the Office dialog API](auth-with-office-dialog-api.md), you may need to adjust the code in the samples to run in the Office dialog box.

 ### Access to Microsoft Graph without SSO

 You can get authorization to Microsoft Graph data for your add-in by obtaining an access token to Microsoft Graph from the Microsoft identity platform.
-You can do this without relying on Office SSO (or if SSO failed or is not supported).
+You can do this without relying on SSO through Office (or if SSO failed or is not supported).
 For more information, see [Access to Microsoft Graph without SSO](authorize-to-microsoft-graph-without-sso.md) which has more details and links to samples.

-## Access to non-Microsoft data sources
+### Access to non-Microsoft data sources

 Popular online services, including Google, Facebook, LinkedIn, SalesForce, and GitHub, let developers give users access to their accounts in other applications.
 This gives you the ability to include these services in your Office Add-in.
 For an overview of the ways that your add-in can do this, see [Authorize external services in your Office Add-in](auth-external-add-ins.md).